-Compensation system for the members of the Executive Board
+Compensation System of the Members of the Executive Board

 As an independent, publicly-listed company, Siemens Energy’s Executive Board compensation follows the requirements of the German Stock Corporation Act (AktG) and implements all relevant recommendations of the German Corporate Governance Code.

 The Supervisory Board approved the compensation system explained below with effect from October 1, 2020.
 It has been implemented in the employment contracts with the respective Executive Board members.

 The Transposition Of The Second Shareholder Rights Directive (ARUG II) requires that the compensation system for the Executive Board be presented to shareholders for approval upon every substantial change, at a minimum every four years.
 The compensation system for members of the Executive Board was approved by the company’s Annual Shareholders’ Meeting on February 10, 2021 with 96.7% of the recorded votes (Say on Pay).